pengvyn/kavpix-code/src/essays/number-tree/essay.md

 Nice, now we know what we need, one box for the parsed values, and another box for the elements that need more information before they can be parsed.

 The `waiting` box is still a little incomplete.
 Imagine if the expression was `a + -b` instead.
 After we put `+` in the waiting, the `-` also needs to be stored somewhere.
-We could create another box for this, but since `-` is also waiting for more information, let's create a new object `Waiting` and replace the original waiting box to also include negatives:
+We could create another box for this, but since `-` is also waiting for more information, let's add a new element to our `Waiting` object:

 ```typescript
 interface Waiting<Operator> {